Our Aphasia CRE team includes investigators, postdoctoral fellows and research students from leading universities and institutes.

 Mike Dickey is an Associate Professor in the Department of Communication Science and Disorders whose research and teaching focus on adult language processing, neurogenic language impairments (especially aphasia), and the treatment and rehabilitation of adult language disorders.
 He holds appointments in the Communication Science and Disorders and Psychology Departments and at the VA Pittsburgh Healthcare System.
 He also directs the Language and Brain Laboratory at Pitt's School of Health and Rehabilitation Sciences and serves as director of the PhD Program in Communication Science and Disorders.

-Dr Shirley Thomas
+A/Prof Shirley Thomas

 Dr Shirley Thomas is an Associate Professor and course director of the MSc in Rehabilitation Psychology at the University of Nottingham, UK.
 She is a Health Psychologist and her main research interest is in the psychological impact of health conditions.
 Much of her research has focused on the assessment and treatment of mood problems following stroke, with a particular focus on the inclusion of people with aphasia.
 She completed a multicentre randomised controlled trial of behavioural therapy to treat low mood in people who have aphasia following a stroke (the CALM trial).
 Following that she led an NIHR-HTA funded feasibility trial of behavioural activation for post-stroke depression (the BEADS trial).
 She is a collaborator on a range of ongoing studies in stroke rehabilitation.